 9. Email Reactivation for Patients Overdue for Their Next Session (Collagen Cycle Angle)

 The biggest revenue leak in most MedSpa microneedling programs is not new patient acquisition.
 It's existing patients who complete their initial series and never come back for maintenance.
+Unlike RF microneedling patients (who typically complete 3 sessions and graduate to annual maintenance), standard microneedling patients benefit from ongoing quarterly sessions indefinitely β which makes reactivation even more valuable for this service.
 Collagen remodeling from microneedling peaks at 4-6 weeks and continues for up to 6 months, but without ongoing treatments, the benefits plateau and gradually diminish.

 An automated email reactivation sequence that triggers at the right time turns this leak into a consistent revenue stream.
 The collagen cycle gives you a science-backed reason to reach out that feels helpful, not salesy.